-Guidance on policy issues may be obtained from the Committee's handbook (see box), which contains a record of policy decisions on ethical issues, and pointers to guidance documents issued by the British Psychological Society, the Medical Research Council and the Royal College of Physicians.
+Guidance on policy issues may be obtained from the Committee's handbook (see 'downloads'), which contains a record of policy decisions on ethical issues, and pointers to guidance documents issued by the British Psychological Society, the Medical Research Council and the Royal College of Physicians.

 In accordance with University policy, research involving human participants or personal data should not begin until proper ethical review has taken place and approval given.
 Retrospective ethical reviews are therefore not permitted.